marcocrio/opens-ecu/README.md

 Hardware and SDK
 ---

-The ECU features a Xtensa ® dual-core 32-bit LX6 microprocessor [Espressif's ESP32-S2-WROOM-32D](https://www.espressif.com/en/products/hardware/esp32/overview) development board microcontroeller as the main control system for the Fuel Injection System as well as the rest of the functionalities of the ECU.
+The ECU features an Xtensa ® dual-core 32-bit LX6 [Espressif's ESP32-S2-WROOM-32D](https://www.espressif.com/en/products/hardware/esp32/overview) development board microprocessor as the main controls system for the Fuel Injection System as well as the custom functionalities of the ECU.

-It contains relevant features for the project such as:
+The development board contains relevant features for the project such as:
 - 34 × programmable GPIOs
-- 12-bit SAR ADC up to 18 channels
+- 12-bit SAR ADC.
+Up to 18 channels
 - 2 × 8-bit DAC
+- 3 × UART
 - CAN 2.0
 - Motor PWM
 - LED PWM up to 16 channels